 - Using a thinner and lighter guitar string

-- Playing on a higher threat, increasing the length of the string
+- Playing on a higher threat, shortening the length of the string

 - Picking the guitar string at a faster rate